haradatm/nlp/bert/ner/README.md

-# BERT-NER (Neural Architectures for Named Entity Recognition using BERT fine-tuning)
+# BERT-NER (Chainer example code for Neural Architectures for Named Entity Recognition using BERT fine-tuning)

 ### Description